Diversity on Screen and the Superiority of Streaming

 Already, the difference between streaming and the more conventional side of Hollywood is clear.
 Streaming services have more characters of color in their shows, largely in part because it’s easier for creators of color to tell their stories.
 The people behind streaming platforms seem to better understand that diversity isn’t just about quantity, but quality as well.
 Their effort is reflected in positive audience responses, where as much as 65% of consumers of color feel that streaming shows are “more reflective of America’s diversity” than their network cable counterparts according to a recent Horowitz Research survey quoted by Multichannel News.
 Streaming services can deliver the diversity that Hollywood is too far gone to incorporate.

 Another factor worth mentioning is the COVID-19 pandemic.
 When the world had no choice but to stay inside, many people turned to entertainment to bide their time, and streaming services hooked a significant amount of new customers.
 In the case of Netflix, the number of new subscribers reached as high as over ten million between March and May 2020.
-In the United Kingdom, as much as 55% of adults who newly subscribed to streaming during the pandemic said that they would continue their subscriptions and keep up their watching habits even as lockdown restrictions lessened, according to the Office of Communications’ Media Nations 2020 study.
+In the United Kingdom, as much as 55% of adults who newly subscribed to streaming during the pandemic said that they would continue their subscriptions and keep up their watching habits even as lockdown restrictions lessened, according to the UK Office of Communications’ Media Nations 2020 study.
 Major studios also tested the water of digital distribution, releasing new movies digitally since audiences physically could not go to theaters.
 The pandemic proved how valuable and enticing streaming and digital content is to audiences and businesses alike.
 The industry no doubt took note of the role that streaming played during lockdown, and it could mean a shift in focus for how entertainment is delivered and consumed.
 As more and more people get hooked on streaming, the likelihood of streaming becoming the dominant form of entertainment increases.

 There is another potential future for the entertainment industry that lies one step beyond streaming gaining dominance.
-Hollywood could simply absorb the streaming industry.
+Hollywood might simply absorb the streaming industry.
 Instead of putting the work in to make Hollywood comply with social demands, Hollywood can absorb an industry that already did the work.
 At the end of the day, Hollywood is a business.
 The largest possible profit is the goal.
 If diversity will bring in that profit, then Hollywood studios can essentially hire others to take care of diversity for them by purchasing companies like Netflix.
 Studios won’t have to labor over changing their system at a fundamental level and they can expand their assets.
 Major Hollywood studios have already shown interest in the streaming realm, with some even joining the game.
 In addition to releasing movies digitally during the COVID pandemic, Hollywood studios such as Disney, WarnerMedia, and NBCUniversal have released their own streaming services.
 Streaming could very well become the main form of entertainment distribution, it just might happen through Hollywood studios.

 While Hollywood fails to make the connection between diversity and profitability while upholding an inherently racist structure, streaming services deliver content with diversity both in front of and behind the camera.
 With convenience and digital interfaces on their side along with diverse stories, it would be no surprise if streaming services gained dominance over conventional Hollywood one day, even if Hollywood ends up facilitating that shift to remain in the game.
 It’s a bit of a cynical endgame, and likely not what people had in mind when wishing for change in Hollywood and celebrating diversity in streaming.
 Diversity is diversity, though, and a win in any capacity can be accepted amidst the ongoing fight for equality.